allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 internal [Artifactory](https://www.jfrog.com/artifactory/).

 #### OpBox Mobile renderer library
-One of our requirements was mobile platforms support, so we’ve created an Android library for rendering pages in the same way as Web renderer does but using native mobile code.
+One of our requirements was support for mobile platforms.
+We’ve created an Android library for rendering pages in the same way as Web renderer does but using native mobile code.
-When OpBox editor creates a web page he doesn’t have to care about it’s mobile version.
+When OpBox editor creates a web page he doesn’t have to care about its mobile version.
 His page should be available both on website and on mobile app.

-This way mobile developers can improve user experience using the same components definitions.
+This way mobile developers can improve user experience using the same component definitions.
 By the way — now we can update our pages in your phone instantly ;) (without deploying the new version of the mobile app)

 #### OpBox Mobile Adapter
 We wanted to treat all rendering channels equally so we’re providing one REST API for retrieving page definitions from Core.
 We’ve created an adapter which transforms the Core API to the mobile friendly version.
-Its main responsibilities are: converting JSON to more concise form, cutting out any mobile-irrelevant data, adding deep linking feature and filtering all boxes that are not supported on mobile app.
+Its main responsibilities are: converting JSON to more concise form, filtering out any mobile-irrelevant data, adding deep linking feature and filtering all boxes that are not supported on mobile app.

 #### OpBox Admin